IceBerG-15/IceBerG-15/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 Since i am a student,I try to learn as much as i can in my spare time, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

-* Solving DSA:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
+* Solving DSA👨‍💻: 1-2 hours a day with no distraction ( One or two day off a week. )
-* Read:newspaper: Dev and UI articles daily
+* Read📰: Dev and UI articles daily
-* Workout:weight_lifting_man: 6 days in a row and take a day break
+* Workout🏋️‍♂️: 6 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
+* Avoid spending too much time on Youtube Entertainment☠️:
 * Adapting the minimalism life style
 * 🔜